quantumgardener/quartz/content/blog/Reflecting on the Last Few Weeks.md

 My attention has been everywhere.
 I've had more time in the day to think, so I have.

 A lot of my time has been looking into landscape photography.
-Something made me revive my 17 year old Canon 400D DSLR.
+Something made me revive my 17 year old [[My Photography Gear|Canon 400D DSLR]].
 The lure of being a "photographer" is something that has always pulled at me.
 Of all pastimes, one that I felt I could be decent at.
 In 1999-2000 I lived in the UK and had the time to compose and take photos.
 That time was lost and I'm finding it again.
 I am also very much learning and time has been sunk into that as well.
 Throw in some [[Astrophotography]] and my mind has been well and truly occupied.

 Never mind camera research to replace the 400D with a Canon R50.